holgerbrandl/kalasim/docs/userguide/docs/basics.md

 * [Generators](component.md#generator)

-## Execution & Process Model
+## Event Queue

 The core of *kalasim* is an event queue ordered by scheduled execution time, that maintains a list of events to be executed.
-To provide good insert, delete and update performance, `kalasim` is using internally a [`PriorityQueue`](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html).
+To provide good insert, delete and update performance, `kalasim` is using a [`PriorityQueue`](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html) internally.
 Components are actively and passively scheduled for reevaluating their state.
-Technically this relates to the component's continued with `process()` generator or execution function.
+Technically, event execution refers to the continuation of a component's generator or execution function.

 <!--NOTE simmer is also using time and pririty in its queue -->